hbaltz/TSI_Architecture/Doc/rapport/explications/3DTilesConstruction.md

 - a tile.json with a bounding box definition, information necessary to handle a Hierarchical Level of Detail (HLOD).
 - a binary file with the description of the object and possibly some textures.

 Among the possibilities, **Batched 3D Models** is the best way to describe a building.
-This format is described in annex : [Desciption of B3DM](../Annexes/b3dm.md).
+This format is described in annex : [Description of B3DM](../Annexes/b3dm.md).